Air Force One photo op incident: Aftermath

+Investigation

 Air Force officials estimated the cost for the photo shoot mission to be around $328,835, but stated that "the hours would have been flown regardless, and the expenses would have been accrued on a different mission".

 The day after the flyby, White House spokesperson Robert Gibbs said that the incident would be investigated by Deputy Chief of Staff Jim Messina.
 Gibbs also said that President Obama was "furious" about the flyby.
 However, Gibbs did not answer reporters' repeated questions about whether or not Caldera would lose his job.
 Pentagon press secretary Geoff Morrell said that the idea for the flyby originated in the White House Military Office.
 Gibbs also stated, "Because this was a training mission, the only people on that plane were Air Force personnel."